sagnik-t/Space-Invaders/README.md

 # Space-Invaders
-Space invaders game built using pygame
+This is a basic space invaders game built using the pygame library.